Use case #0001

 Prudential & Capital Norms

-Capital adequacy, NPA classification, provisioning norms, income recognition, and leverage ratios.
-Tracks both RBI master directions and quarterly updates to NBFC prudential framework.
+Capital adequacy, NPL classification, provisioning norms, income recognition, and leverage ratios.
+Tracks both CBUAE / SAMA CBUAE standards / SAMA circulars and quarterly updates to finance company prudential framework.

 Domain 04–05